Workplace conflict is not rare, but its price tag is alarming.

 The Toll on Morale and Productivity

-Conflict eats away at morale and efficiency.
-Around 88 percent of employees have seen bad morale among their colleagues due to unresolved conflict, which can lead to a decline in discretionary effort.
+Conflict steadily erodes morale and efficiency.
+Around 88 percent of employees report witnessing poor morale among colleagues due to unresolved disputes, which often leads to reduced discretionary effort.

-Another 23 percent of workers have left their jobs to escape hostile work environments, and organizations bear the burden of the high cost of replacing them.
+Another 23 percent of workers have left their jobs entirely to escape hostile work environments, leaving organizations to shoulder the high cost of replacement.

-Replacing an employee can cost up to nine months of their salary, which is no small dent in the budget.
+Replacing an employee can cost up to nine months of their salary—a substantial financial burden.

-This has tangible consequences for project timelines; nine percent of employees have seen conflicts escalate into outright project failures.
+These issues directly affect outcomes.
+About nine percent of employees have seen conflicts escalate into full project failures.

 Source: Unsplash